joshrig/hello-adc/README.md

 # hello-adc

-Simple project to learn how to use the ADC and the SPI interfaces asynchronously using the Atmel START/ASF4 frameworks.
+This is a simple project to learn how to use the USART and SPI interfaces asynchronously as well as how to gather samples from the ADC using the DMA controller on the Atmel SAM E54 / D51

+I'm using the Atmel START/ASF frameworks.
+They are a bit buggy and non-orthogonal.
+I'll be re-writing the drivers for this specific µC.

-The SPI interface will be used to talk the OLED Xplained board connected via EXT3 to the SAME54 Xplained board.
-The pins assignments are as follows:
+A SPI interface is used to talk the OLED1 Xplained board connected via EXT3 to the SAME54 Xplained board.
+The pin assignments are as follows:

 - PC04 MOSI
 - PC05 SCLK